alan-platform/alan-platform.github.io/pages/faq.md

 ## Do I need to learn programming for Alan
 Alan is *low* code, but not *no* code.

 Alan looks like code, but it lives on a different level than what you normally think of as programming.
 Instead of using abstract logic, you create data models that describes aspects of a particular domain as you can observe it.
-Alan does know decisions (e.g. you can describe that a mountain bike has gears but a fixie doesn't), but it never gets to the point that you're creating algorithms.
+Alan does know decisions (e.g. you can describe that a mountain bike has gears but a fixie doesn't), but you don't have to express that in abstract algorithms.

 If you're not afraid of a deeply nested `IF` or a crafty `VLOOKUP` in Excel, Alan will definitely not scare you.
 In fact, I bet you'll find it lot of fun.